 Uncle Rick’s Chrysler Imperial had fins like a rocket, and a push button transmission.
-My brother Joe, and I were riding in it trick or treat at my other uncle’s houses along Twin House Road south of Cottonwood, Idaho.
-It was 1969, and I was seven years old.
+My brother Joe and I were riding in it trick or treat along Twin House Road south of Cottonwood, Idaho.
+It was 1969, I was seven.

-Rock chips splattered against the car’s wheel wells.
-It was dark, and all I could see through the windshield was a gravel road, and the edge of harvested wheat fields.
+Rock chips splattered against the wheel wells.
+The sky was cloudy, and all I could see through the windshield was a gravel road and the edge of harvested wheat fields.
 A gray bird swooped through the headlights.
 I gasped.
-Felt my brother jerk, and the Chrysler slow down.
-“What was that?”
+My brother jerked.
+The Chrysler slowed.

-My uncle put his foot back on the gas pedal.
+Uncle Rick put his foot back on the accelerator.
+He flicked his cigarette in the ashtray.
 “An owl.
-It’s probably hunting for mice in the fields.”
+It’s hunting for mice.”

-“They get to be pretty good sized,” Uncle Rick answered, concentrating on the road.
+“They get to be pretty good sized.”
+He kept his eyes on the road.

-I stared across the Camas Prairie at the scattered lights of farm houses.
-Looked up at the faint white smudge of a moon in the black overcast sky.
-I turned back to the windshield and noticed a small pinpoint of light.
-It was all by itself, and got brighter as we drew near.
-Jack-o’-lanterns.
+I stared across the Camas Prairie at the scattered farmhouse lights.
+Peered up at the moon’s faint white smudge in the black overcast sky.
+When I looked back I noticed a small pinpoint of light in the darkness ahead.
+It got brighter as we drew near, Jack-o’-lanterns.

 There must have been at least eight of ‘em.
 They were arranged against the fence corner at the turn to my Uncle Johnny’s.
-The light of a burning candle flickering through each of their hollow eyes, and gap toothed grins.
+A burning candle flickering through each of their hollow eyes and gap toothed grins.

-I thought back to the owl that’d startled everyone in the car.
-The pinpoint of light, in the middle of nowhere.
+I thought back to the owl that’d startled everyone.
+The pinpoint of light in the middle of nowhere.
 The glow of the Jack-o’-lantern’s dancing flames.
 This, I thought.
 This is the way Halloween was meant to be.

 I’ve never forgotten that Halloween.
-Since that day I’ve experienced Halloween in the movies, on television and at Disneyland.
-None of them compare to that car ride, and the welcoming glow of my cousins hand carved, candlelit Jack-o’-lanterns, on that cold dark night.
+Since then, I’ve experienced Halloween in the movies, on television and at Disneyland.
+None of them compare to that car ride, and the welcoming glow of my cousins hand carved, candlelit Jack-o’-lanterns.
 That was pure Halloween.

 Now the important part, the face.
-Triangle eyes and nose with a wide toothy grin, or round eyes and a mouth open in surprise?
+Triangle eyes and nose with a wide toothy grin?
+Round eyes and a mouth open in surprise?
+You could also use a store bought pattern.
 The options are endless.
 It’s up to you and your imagination.
-You could also use a pattern and make an intricate design.
-It’s your choice.

-Candles have lost favor to battery powered lights or glow sticks.
+Candles have lost favor to battery powered lights, or glow sticks.
 I’m a purist.
 Tea lights are the easiest candle to use.
 The kind in the little aluminum container.
-Store the candles in the freezer so they’ll burn longer.
-A stick of spaghetti works great for lighting them.
+Store them in the freezer so they’ll burn longer, light them with a stick of spaghetti.

-Let your candle burn about fifteen minutes, or so and remove the Jack-o’-lantern’s lid.
-There should be a black mark, or warm spot from the candle.
+Let your candle burn about fifteen minutes and remove the Jack-o’-lantern’s lid.
+There should be a black mark, or warm spot.
 Cut it out.
-Make a chimney for the heat of the flame to dissipate.
+Make a chimney for the flame.
 You can enjoy your creation longer that way.

 My favorite pumpkin story happened when I was in sixth grade.
-Buttery’s in the Lewiston Center had pumpkins for five cents a pound.
-My neighbor Mike, his brother Doug and my little brother Jack and I decided to walk down and buy one.
-Mike and I were probably ten, Doug eight and Jack seven.
+Buttery’s in the Lewiston Shopping Center had pumpkins for five cents a pound.
+My neighbor Mike, his little brother Doug, my little brother Jack and I decided to walk down and buy one.
+Mike and I were ten, Doug eight and Jack seven.

-We left right after school on a warm Indian Summer afternoon.
-It was a little over a mile to the store one way.
-Neither Jack, or I remember the walk down NezPerce Grade to the store.
-But we both remember the walk home.
-It was uphill all the way, and the pumpkins got pretty heavy.
-Jack was holding his like a suitcase by its stem.
+We left after school on a warm Indian Summer afternoon.
+It was a little over a mile, one way.
+Neither Jack or I remember the walk down NezPerce Grade, but we both remember the walk home.
+It was uphill all the way and the pumpkins got pretty heavy.
+Jack carried his by its stem like a suitcase.
 Then it broke.
-After that, all he could do was carry it in his arms.
+After that, all he could do was hold it in his arms.

-NezPerce Grade used to have large concrete pillars with cables strung between them as guard rails.
-The cables were gone but Jack made it up that hill one pillar at a time.
-Setting his pumpkin on top of each for a few minutes before taking it in his arms and trudging to the next.
-Mike and Doug walked on ahead but I stayed back with Jack.
+NezPerce Grade used to have guardrails made of large concrete pillars with cables strung between.
+The cables were gone, but Jack made it up that hill one pillar at a time.
+Resting his pumpkin on each for a few minutes before taking it back in his arms and trudging to the next.
+Mike and Doug walked on ahead.
+I stayed with Jack.
 It was a long walk home.

 When I drive up that grade around Halloween I still see us carrying those pumpkins.
 A childhood journey completed almost fifty years ago, but still not finished in my memory.
-A lot has changed since then.
+A lot has changed.
 Halloween has changed.
-Now there are stores that specialize in animated props, digital displays and costumes and decorations I could only dream of.
+Now there are stores specializing in animated props, digital displays, costumes and decorations I could only dream of.

-But then there’s that night.
-The night with the owl swooping through the headlights.
-The orange pinpoint of light ahead in the darkness.
+Then there’s that night.
+The night with the owl that swooped through the headlights.
+The orange pinpoint of light in the darkness.
 Jack-o’-lanterns stacked on the corner of a quiet country road.
 Candlelight flickering through their child imagined faces.
-Technology can’t replace that.
+Technology will never replace that.
 Nothing can, that’s the essence of Halloween.